nvbogachev/homepage/content/home/about.md

-Since Sep 2016 I am a Lecturer at the Department of Discrete Mathematics and since Feb 2017 I am also a Research Scientist at the Laboratory of Advanced Combinatorics and Network Applications.
-My research interests include Hyperbolic Geometry, Geometry of Discrete Groups, Coxeter Groups and Polyhedra, Hyperbolic Reflection Groups, Discrete Geometry and Combinatorics, Determinantal Point Processes.
+Since Sep 2016 I am a Lecturer at the Department of Discrete Mathematics and since Feb 2017 I am also a Research Scientist at the Laboratory of Advanced Combinatorics and Network Applications of MIPT.
+My CV: